 Only in very rare cases joint mobilization is the only treatment technique needed to stimulate healing and to normalize function.
 Joint mobilization should always be combined with other treatment techniques.
 When specific mobilization is applied as a part of the therapy, a significant difference to conventional therapy is found.
 A significant difference in favor of manual therapy and specific mobilization is shown in sick leave, pain score, disability rating, recovery score, drug consumption, quality of life, and prevalence of common symptoms.
 Also a significant difference in objective findings, assessed by blinded, independent and unbiased orthopedic surgeons is demonstrated in favor of mobilization and manual therapy when compared to traditional physical therapy.
 The results of the long-term follow-up studies indicate the long-term efficacy of manual therapy and specific mobilization (61,61,63,64).

-As physical therapists, we have many well-demonstrated neurophysiological, biochemical, biomechanical and functional reasons to learn and use mobilization as a part of rehabilitative process.
+As physical therapists at OrthoSport, we have many well-demonstrated neurophysiological, biochemical, biomechanical and functional reasons to learn and use mobilization as a part of rehabilitative process.
 However, more research to define quantitative understanding of the mechanisms of action, dose-responsiveness, special tissue effects and their controls need to be done.
 More we know, better we can take care of our patients.
 The gift of manual skills should be shared: the hands communicate.

 1. Stoddard A. Manual of Osteopathic Practice.
 2nd ed.
 London, Great Britain: Hutchinson & Co Ltd.; 1983: XV.